About Elmhurst’s Sesquicentennial Anniversary

 We are thrilled for this opportunity to share our story with the world.Troy D. VanAken President

-Even as Elmhurst celebrates its history, it remains focused on its future.
-The sesquicentennial celebration coincides with the introduction of new initiatives to guide the University through the years ahead, emphasizing the transformative potential of higher education.
+Even as Elmhurst created space to celebrate its history, it remains focused on its future, emphasizing the transformative potential of higher education.